PoisotLab/MS_network_els/els_networks.md

 of ecological communities containing species that overlap in some extent in their resources or consumers.
-Phytoplanktonic communities are a paradigmatic example of this paradox [@hutc61pp], as they exhibit a high biodiversity while species are competing for a limited number of shared ressources (e.g. light, nitrate).
+Phytoplanktonic communities are a paradigmatic example of this paradox [@hutc61pp], as they exhibit a high biodiversity while species are competing for a limited number of shared resources (e.g. light, nitrate).
 The use of consumer-resources models has allowed to highlight some mechanisms improving species coexistence [@ches00mms].
-These mechanisms are based on species traits that eighter decrease fitness differences (equalizing mechanisms) and/or increase niche differentiation between species (stabilizing mechanisms).
+These mechanisms are based on species traits that either decrease fitness differences (equalizing mechanisms) and/or increase niche differentiation between species (stabilizing mechanisms).
 The coupling of this type of model with the representation of ecological communities as their underlying network of interactions has brought